 This explains why we see light but doesn't explain why neon signs are a reddish-purple.
 (Neon signs are other colors, but that is because they are made out of colored glass.)
 The reason why neon signs are a certain color is because when a gas is excited by electricity, it tends to only emit certain colors.
 If we take a neon sign and separate out the colors with a prism we would see the following spectrum:

 An observant student might now ask -- I see how light can produce colors now, but where does white light come from?
-The answer is that it comes all the colors.
+The answer is that it comes from all the colors.
 When you take all the colors and combine them then you will get white.
 If we place sunlight or light from an incandecent lightbulb though a prism we would see the following spectrum:

 Now this spectrum looks different from the neon light because it is continuous.
 It is an entire band of light and not just several different lines.
 The reason why this spectrum looks different is because it was not generated by electricity exciting particular gases.
 It was generated by heat exciting atoms.
 In both a light bulb and on the Sun, the atoms are heated to a very high temperature.
 This temperature is hot enough to excite atoms into giving off light.
 This light given off is in a continuous color spectrum.